OSHA Standard

 Conclusion

 Voltage-rated extension cords aren’t just a technicality; they’re a lifeline.
-When in doubt, consult a certified electrician or refer to the National Electrical Code (NEC) for guidance.
-Also, by choosing the right equipment, adhering to OSHA standards, and prioritizing safety over convenience, you can prevent accidents, protect your workforce, and avoid costly penalties.
+By choosing the right equipment, adhering to OSHA standards, and prioritizing safety over convenience, you can prevent accidents, protect your workforce, and avoid costly penalties.
+On top of that, when in doubt, consult a certified electrician or refer to the National Electrical Code (NEC) for guidance.
 Remember: compliance isn’t just about following rules—it’s about ensuring everyone goes home safely at the end of the day.

 Latest Posts